eduarbo/dotfiles.deprecated/README.md

 My vim & bash config files for Mac OSX (Eduardo Ruiz)
 =====================================================

-This is a collection of best of breed tools from across the web, from scouring other people's dotfile repos, blogs, and projects.
+This is a collection of best of breed tools from across the web, from scouring other people's dotfiles repos, blogs, and projects.

 Pre-requisites
 --------------

 You need to have installed:
 * Git
+* XCode Command Line Tools

 Installation
 ------------
-You need to install the XCode Command Line Tools prior to installing these dotfiles.

 The installation step may overwrite existing dotfiles in your HOME and .vim directories.

-    bash -c "$(curl -fsSL https://raw.github.com/eduarbo/dotfiles/master/bin/dotfiles)"
+    git clone https://github.com/eduarbo/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && source bin/dotfiles

 The .gitconfig file is copied to the HOME directory so that any private git configuration taking place is not accidentally committed.
 Everything else is